 Carry Out Checks

 It is always imperative to look at a makeup through the camera lens, or on the stage, to view the actor in the environment they will be in.

 What you did in the makeup room may not be what is seen on camera, or how it is perceived on stage under the lights.
 You may need to make adjustments to account for the environment.

 Minor tweaks are part of the job.
 Camera tests and dress rehearsals are great for some tweaking time to get things looking just so.
 Sometimes, however, you don’t get the luxury of tests.

 We use colour theory in makeup to obtain the colours we need and to create effects – in essence, we trick the eye.

-Rick Baker’s makeup here is done using just cake makeup.
-We were lucky enough to have witnessed this splendid transformation, and all he used was a couple of products from MAC, a brush or two and his fingers!
+Rick Baker’s makeup shown in the picture below was done using just cake makeup.
+We were lucky enough to have witnessed this splendid transformation.
+All he used was a couple of products from MAC, a brush or two and his fingers!

-Look at the amazing contours, depth and altered facial dimensions achieved purely by using basic colour theory (oh, and amazing artist ability may have helped!).
+Look at the contours, depth and altered facial dimensions achieved purely by using basic colour theory.
+Oh, and amazing artist ability may have helped!

 Makeup for Black & White Mediums